-

 Q: How international is the programme?

-A: Very - You will learn in a multicultural classroom with students from around the world, take part in the International Seminar Week in the USA or Europe, and work on projects with global companies
+A: Very - You will learn in a multicultural classroom with students from around the world, take part in the International Seminar Week in the Europe, and work on projects with global companies

 Q: What is the workload like?